sudecakmak/Mobile-Programming/README.md

 Enter the person's name, age, hair color.
 Pictures are assigned according to gender and age.
 Adding, deleting, editing and listing operations are performed.
 All data is recorded in the database.
 Transactions also occur in the database.

 ![Screenshot 2022-12-15 183155](https://user-images.githubusercontent.com/102357822/207904117-f74c7086-71ba-4435-8f1d-09243c2c194c.png)

+# JSON App
+The weather api is taken as a json string.
+Current weather information is retrieved from json.
+It is added to the database.
+The city is written and searched.
+The city's weather, temperature, weather picture and query date are added to the listview.